Cwanyo/TaxiReview/README.md

 ### Find that Taxi
 - Find taxi by typing in the licence plate number
-- Take a photo of licence plate (will be collected for research purpose)
+- Take a photo of taxi and licence plate (will be collected for research purpose)

 ### Create a taxi review
 - Rating according to categories (e.g. service,politeness or cleanness)